PantherXOS/wiki.pantherx.org/Foreign-Binaries.md

 ---
 ---

-For running some binaries which were not compiled on GuixSD, probably you'll faced with the following error:
+For running some binaries which were not compiled on PantherX or GNU Guix, probably you'll faced with the following error:

 ```
 -bash: ./path/to/foreign/binary: No such file or directory